 - Clove Oil – one study from the Internet Journal of Microbiology found clove oil to be powerful against such bacteria as Staphylococcus and Aspergillus.
 That carries a lot of weight for me.

 The best oils to diffuse to prevent mold growth are blends.
 Synergistic blends of oils are more powerful than the individual oils.
-These are my favorite mold fighting blends (with links to my affiliate partner Amazon):
+These are my favorite mold fighting blends:

 How To USE Essential Oils For Mold Removal

-Basically, there are two ways to use essential oils to remove mold.
+Basically, there are two ways essential oils remove mold.
+Here is what you do:

 Apply them directly to an impacted surface